Online communication

 Online communication has proved advantageous for protest groups, allowing them to rally support for causes even in countries that restrict speech and press.
 In early 2011, an online protest movement surfaced in Egypt in response to the tyrannical activities of President Hosni Mubarak.
 The protest also spread off-line, gathering members and ultimately leading to Mubarak's ousting.
 Zizi Papacharissi (2015) notes that the protest, dubbed the Arab Spring, was vastly different from traditional protests because no single leader or political faction appeared to rally followers for the cause.
 Instead, it involved a wave of popular support that allowed Egyptians to work together to achieve their goals.
 Similarly, the Occupy movement began in the United States in the spring of that same year.
 Protesters were involved in a grassroots effort to call public attention to the increasing divide between the most affluent top one percent and the rest of the people.
 Because of instant online communication, the movement quickly spread throughout the United States and Europe.

-In late 2017, the #MeToo movement surfaced in the United States on Twitter and quickly gained steamed, leading to women speaking out and resulting in the ousting of powerful men such as film producer Harvey Weinstein, news anchor Matt Lauer, and Congressman Al Franken and renewed accusations of sexual misconduct against Trump.
-The #MeToo movement became global.
+In late 2017, the #MeToo movement surfaced in the United States on Twitter and quickly gained steam, leading to women speaking out.
+This resulted in the ousting of powerful men such as film producer Harvey Weinstein, news anchor Matt Lauer, and Congressman Al Franken, and led to renewed accusations of sexual misconduct against Donald Trump.
+The #MeToo movement then became global.
 In China, a group of Chinese women began speaking out about the problem of sexual harassment.
 As the movement gained support among both online and traditional media sources, governments essentially continued to ignore the problem.
-Women in Congress established #MeToo Congress, and four of ten female members of Congress insisted that sexual harassment/sexual assault was a major problem in Congress itself.
+Women in Congress established #MeToo Congress, and four of ten female Congress members insisted that sexual harassment and sexual assault was a major problem in Congress itself.
 There was also an upsurge in the number of women running for political office.

 Boellstorff argues that virtual worlds may be "real" to their participants, and insists that identities, relationships, and cultures may evolve as participants interact with one another.
 When Second Life was launched in 2003 by Linden Lab, there were 2,500 active members, and around 200 of those might have been online at a given time.
 At its peak, Second Life grew to more than a million users.
 In 2015, half a million people were registered, and 30,000 to 60,000 users might be online at one time.
 Real names are not used to protect privacy.
 In 2018, possible destinations in Second Life included Arcade Gacha, Bailey's Norge, The Secret Garden, I Still Love the 80s, ASMR Library, and the Butterfly Conservatory.

 Large online gaming communities have developed with thousands of members from around the world whose only form of communication with one another may be online.
 In 2008, it was estimated that 47 million players regularly participated in massively multiplayer online games (MMOGs).
+By 2024, this number had risen to 1.17 billion online gamers worldwide.
 To test the level of trust found among online gaming communities, Rabindra A. Ratan, Jae Eun Chung, Cuihua Shen, Dmitri Williams, and Marshall Scott Poole (2010) looked at 3,500 players who regularly play the MMOG Everquest III.
 They found that the highest levels of trust were found among members of particular teams.
 Other Everquest III players were trusted more than the online community at large because of the need to cooperate within the game when performing such activities as forming guilds and providing in-game assistance.
 Trust among teammates was strong enough that players generally felt comfortable sharing details of their private lives with one another.
 Some scholars who study online communication have found that as trust in online communities has increased, it has declined in traditional associations with unions, clans, and neighborhoods.

 Online communication became essential in 2020 during the COVID-19 global pandemic.
 When many schools and businesses closed, people increasingly relied on video conferencing for education and work.
 People who were socially isolating, such as those with underlying medical conditions, maintained relationships through online social interactions.